ProtonMail/releaser/README.md

 --dir <value>        read commits and tags from this local git directory --upstream <value>   GitHub <owner>/<repo>
 --token <value>      GitHub token
---output [value]     write the release note to this directory --rotate [value]     rotate the number of changelogs --tag [value]        get changelog from this tag --tagFormat [value]  get tags in this format
+--tag [value]        get changelog from this tag --tagFormat [value]  get tags in this format
 -h, --help           output usage information